billpg/HashBack/README.md

 Alice and Bob are normal web servers with an API.
 - (Alice opens an HTTPs request to Bob.)
 - "Hey Bob.
-I want to use yor API but I need a Bearer token."
+I want to use your API but I need a Bearer token."
   - (Bob opens a separate HTTPS request to Alice.)
   - "Hey Alice, have this Bearer token."
   - "Thanks Bob."
 - "Thanks Alice."

-When anyone opens an HTTPS request, thanks to TLS they can be sure who they are connecting to, but they can't be sure who was making the request.
+When anyone opens an HTTPS request, thanks to TLS they can be sure who they are connecting to, but neither can be sure who was making the request.

 By using *two* HTTPS requests in opposite directions, two web servers may perform a brief handshake and exchange a *Bearer* token.
 All without needing pre-shared secrets, additional PKI systems or having to deal with TLS client certficates.

 ### What's a Bearer token?

 A Bearer token is string of characters.
-It might be a signed JWT or it might be a string of random characters.
-If you know what that string of characters are, you can include it any web request where you want to show who you are.
-The token itself is generted (or "issued") by the service that will accept that token later on
+It might be a signed JWT or it might be a short string of random characters.
+If you know what that string is, you can include it any web request where you want to show who you are.
+The token itself is generted (or "issued") by the service that will accept that token later on as proof that you are who you say you are, because no-one else would have the token.

 ```
 POST /api/some/secure/api/